Rhoban/tagger/README.md

 * You can, if you want, disable these sessions so they are not in the standard tag process (and let the training flag)

 *Notes: admin doesn't need to be trained, it is also possible to manually mark someone as trained in the administration of users.*

+## LICENSE

+This is under MIT license.
+Please refer to the `LICENSE` file for more information